cohorte/cohorte.github.io/docs/herald/index.md

 A set of Peers regrouped logically in one group.
 A peer can be associated to several groups.
 </td></tr>
 <tr><td><b>Access</b></td><td>
 Supported protocols for one peer.
-Two peer should have the same access type to communicate.
+Two peers should have the same access type to communicate.
 </td></tr>
 <tr><td><b>Message</b></td><td>
 Object containing the data to be transported and metadata useful for the framework or user needs.
 </td></tr>
 <tr><td><b>Directory</b></td><td>
-Internal storage on each peer that has information about discovered peers.
+Internal storage on each peer that has information about discovered peers and their capabelities.
 </td></tr>
 <tr><td><b>Discovery</b></td><td>
 Operation on which a peer discover other peers of the same application (having same AppID).
 Their information is stocked on the local Directory.
 </td></tr>
 <tr><td><b>Transport</b></td><td>
-...
+Communication protocol used to transport messages between peers.
 </td></tr>
 <tr><td><b>AppID</b></td><td>
 An application ID is associated to each peer: only peers with the same application ID can discover each other.